-- Veteran U.S. Marine who has received an honorable discharge, or who was killed while serving in the U.S. Marine Corps
+- A Marine killed while serving in the U.S. Marine Corps

-- Active duty or reserve U.S. Navy Corpsman who is serving, or has served, with a U.S. Marine unit
+- Active duty, reserve, or veteran U.S. Navy Corpsman who is/was attached to a U.S. Marine unit*

-- Veteran U.S. Navy Corpsman who served with a U.S. Marine unit and has received an honorable discharge, or was killed while serving in the U.S. Navy as a Corpsman attached to a Marine unit
+- A Navy Corpsman attached to a Marine unit that was killed while serving in the U.S. Navy

 Additionally, applicants must meet the following eligibility criteria:

-- Family adjusted gross income for the 2014 tax year that does not exceed $94,000.
-Non-taxable allowances are not included in determining adjusted gross income
+- Family adjusted gross income for the 2018 tax year that does not exceed $100,000.
+Non-taxable allowances are not included in the adjusted gross income

-*Students who already have their first undergraduate degree, or are pursuing their second bachelor’s degree, or attending graduate school of any kind, or attending Federal Service Academies are not eligible.
+*Applicants who have an undergraduate degree, are pursuing a second bachelor’s degree, or are attending graduate school of any kind are NOT eligible.

 Heroes Tribute Scholarship Program for Children of the Fallen:

-The Scholarship Foundation guarantees scholarships of up to $30,000 over four years ($7,500 a year) to eligible* children of the following:
+The Scholarship Foundation guarantees scholarships of $30,000 over four years ($7,500 a year) to eligible* children of the following:

-- Children of Marines and veteran Marines who were killed in the terrorist attacks on September 11, 2001
+- Children of Marines and veteran Marines whose parent was killed in the terrorist attacks on September 11, 2001

-- Children of Marines and children of Navy Corpsmen attached to a Marine unit, who were killed in combat operations after September 11, 2001
+- Children of Marines and Navy Corpsmen attached to a Marine unit whose parent was killed during a Department of Defense operation, training exercise, or domestic terrorist incident on or after September 11, 2001

-- Children of Navy Religious Program Specialists attached to a Marine unit who were killed in combat operations on or after September 27, 2008; or
+- Children of Navy Religious Program Specialists attached to a Marine unit who were killed in combat operations on or after September 27, 2008.

-*Heroes Tribute Scholarship Program for Children of the Fallen applicants must meet the established eligibility criteria, excluding the income eligibility requirement.
+*Heroes Tribute Scholarship Program for Children of the Fallen applicants must meet the established eligibility criteria, excluding income eligibility.